 If a sleeping tablet is prescribed

 If your doctor prescribes a benzodiazepine or Z drug as a sleeping tablet for you, it will usually be only for a short time (a week or so).
 This is to help you get over a particularly bad patch.
-Sometimes a doctor will advise sleeping tablets to be taken on only 2 or 3 nights per week, rather than on every night.
+Sometimes a doctor will advise sleeping tablets to be taken on only two or three nights per week, rather than on every night.
 This prevents either tolerance to or dependence on the tablet from developing.

 What if I am already taking a sleeping tablet regularly?